Brain and Addiction

 Receptors—The Brain's Chemical Receivers

 As the neurotransmitter approaches the nearby neuron, it attaches to a special site on the cell called a receptor.
-A neurotransmitter and its receptor operate like a key and lock, in that an exquisitely specific mechanism makes sure that each receptor will forward the appropriate message only after interacting with the right kind of neurotransmitter.
+A neurotransmitter and its receptor operate like a key and lock, in that a very specific mechanism makes sure that each receptor will forward the right message only after interacting with the right kind of neurotransmitter.

 Transporters—The Brain’s Chemical Recyclers